powerscorinne/GLRM/README.md

 If any entries are corrupted or missing, we stored indices of the missing entries *for each submatrix* in the list format shown above.
-For example, if a 4x4 block of data is missing from the center of our example above, this corresponds to rows 24-27 and columns 49-50 for submatrix 1, and rows 24-27 and columns 1-2 for submatrix 2.
+For example, if a 4x4 block of data is missing from the center of our example above, this corresponds to rows 24-27 and columns 49-50 of submatrix 1, and rows 24-27 and columns 1-2 of submatrix 2.
 (Python is 0-indexed.)

     missing1     = [(23, 48), (23, 49), (24, 48), (24, 49), \
                     (25, 48), (25, 49), (26, 48), (26, 49)]